Here is our pick for the top venues offering Men's haircuts from around Australia.

 To shave or not to shave?
 The smooth contours of your jawline mean that you look good clean-shaven.

-If you have a round face shape… The cheekbones and length of your face are similar in size.
+The cheekbones and length of your face are similar in size.
 The jawline is a soft angle and the same size as the width of forehead.

 It is important to elongate the face shape with hairstyles that shorter on the sides, but add height and volume on the top.
 A short back and sides with a quiff is one of the best hairstyles.
 Ask your barber for a clean fade and high top, or a side swept brush up.